UM-Fencing/UM-Fencing.github.io/content/contact.md

 noshowdate = true
 +++

 We'd love to hear from you!
-If you have a question, you can ask any of our officers at practice.
-Alternatively, get in touch.
+If you have a question, you can ask any of our officers at practice or contact us electronically.

 <div class="container-fluid">
     <div class="row">